TylerLeonhardt/SecretManagement.LastPass/README.md

 If set, Secret will be returned as is without formatting.

 ###### Notes
-Requires Powershell 6.2 or newer and Microsoft.Powershell.ConsoleGuiTools module to use.
+This cmdlet can make use of the improved Out-ConsoleGridView cmdlet if using Powershell 6.2 or newer and  Microsoft.PowerShell.ConsoleGuiTools is installed.
+Otherwise, Out-GridView will be used.

 ## Extension Limitations